 And that, right there ^^^^^^^ my fine friends, is left-wing antisemitism.

 Google any of these alt.
 Left publications along with the word ‘antisemitism’ and you will mostly find tawdry defences of left-wing antisemitism and counter-claims of malicious intent on the part of the accuser.
 So… only articles and posts about…

 Bad stuff wot them Jews do

-Just like The Daily Mail carries only negative narratives about Muslim people so alt. left media does the same with Jews.
+Just as The Daily Mail carry only negative narratives about the immigrant, so alt. left media does the same with Jews.

 If you wish to challenge this assertion then you must explain why there are virtually no positive articles about Jews or any admission that the left has a specific problem with antisemitism.

 Why did no one cover (to my knowledge) the Jewish Labour Movement’s (JLM) campaign for the government to uphold the Dubs amendment?
 It was JLM who led the campaign and Lord Dubs was a Jew who came to Britain on the Kinder transport.
 When Owen Jones spoke at a JLM meeting – which represents over 95% of Jews in Labour -he received articles and tweets like this:

 Where is the condemnation for filth like that in the alt.
 Left media?